codeturtle00/bird-strike-data-visualization/README.md

 * Data visualizations for our Top-5 questions
 * Deployed app
 * CI & CD implementation
-* Hosting the database and itnegrating it with backend
+* Hosting the database and integrating it with backend

 **Milestone 3:**
 * Backend to interact with Twitter API